What does Sion mean?

 Sion is an unusual given name for males but a very prominent last name for both adults and children (#39617 out of 150436, Top 26%).
 (2000 U.S. Demographics)

 Below is a graphed analysis of the popularity of the boy name Sion and related names.
-The only popular related form of Sion (not in Top 1000) appearing in the Top 1000 is Zion (#255 the previous year).
-Adoption of this form of Sion was common among parents in 2008 (usage of 0.77%) and is almost as widespread today (usage 0.75%, ▼3.2%).
+The only popular related form of Sion (not in Top 2000) appearing in the Top 2000 is Zion (#255 the previous year).
+Adoption of this form of Sion was common among parents less than a decade ago (usage of 0.1%) and has remained as widespread to this day (usage 0.1%, ▼4.3%).
 (2014 U.S. SSA Records)

-Sion is alike in pronunciation to Chan, Sean▲, Shaan, Shan, Shane▲, Shann, Shaun▼, Shawn▲, Shayn and Shonn.
-Other recommended similar baby names are Adon, Aimon, Alon, Arion, Aron▼, Avon, Biron, Brion, Deion▼, Deon▼, Dilon, Dion▼, Dixon, Don▼, Egon, Einon, Eion, Ekon, Eon, Evion, Gidon, Gilon, Huon, Ilon, Ion, Jon▼, Keon▼, Leon▼, Lidon, Lion, Lon▼, Lyon, Miron, Nixon▲, Odon, Orion▲, Oron, Rion, Ryon, Saxon, Seton, Shimon, Sid▼, Signe, Sill, Sim▼, Sima, Simen, Simon▲, Simone, Simyon, Sior, Siors, Stian, Sven, Swen, Symon, Syon, Timon, Ton, Toon, Von, Yvon, Zinon and Zivon.
+Sion is alike in pronunciation to Chan, Sean▼, Shaan, Shan, Shane▼, Shann, Shaun▼, Shawn▼, Shayn and Shonn.
+Other recommended names are Adon, Aimon, Alon, Arion, Aron▲, Avon, Biron, Brion, Deion▼, Deon, Dilon, Dion, Dixon, Don▼, Egon, Einon, Eion, Ekon, Eon, Evion, Gidon, Gilon, Huon, Ilon, Ion, Jon▼, Keon, Leon▼, Lidon, Lion, Lon▼, Lyon, Miron, Nixon▲, Odon, Orion▲, Oron, Rion, Ryon, Saxon, Seton, Shimon, Sid, Signe, Sill, Sim▼, Sima, Simen, Simon▲, Simone, Simyon, Sior, Siors, Stian, Sven, Swen, Symon, Syon, Timon, Ton, Toon, Von, Yvon, Zinon and Zivon.
 These names tend to be more commonly used than Sion.